 In my opinion, Varkala has a fine balance for a holiday – it is not as popular as lighthouse beach in Kovalam, but still has many interesting places to chill and socialize.

-Practical information: Varkala beach is just 15 minutes away from Varkala train station and an hour away from Trivandrum (Trivananthapuram).
+Practical information: Varkala beach is just 15 minutes away from Varkala train station by auto and an hour away from Trivandrum (Trivananthapuram).
 It is connected by buses and trains with other major towns of the state.

 Poovar is a small fisherman village, yet it’s another natural wonder.
 In this place, the Neyyar river connects to the Arabian sea in a way that from one side you can see the backwaters and from another the sea.
 As the resorts are situated before the river, you will need to take a boat to cross it and reach the beach.